TMoynat/workshop-reverse/README.md

 The goal of this workshop is to discover reverse engineering.

+I let files on purpose but if you need to read them then you should probably get back on Fortnite.

 ### Build

 `chmod +x script.sh && ./setup.sh && cd binaries/`